-1. Invest With a Low Fee Investment Firm
+1. Low Fee Investment Firm

 Full-service investment firms can take a huge bite out of your potential for investment profits when you calculate their annual and other fees.
 In fact, it’s not uncommon for some investment firms to charge 1.5 percent or more in annual and other fees.

 However, you can invest money in stocks, bonds, mutual funds and more without paying high fees.
 As an example, Betterment helps you invest in ETFs (exchange-traded funds).